yiningZHU/HelloWorld/README.md

 ##Actually I am not in programming but I know a little about that.
 ###( I don't know why thos page just keep repeat the chinese character.....
 ###so I use English.
 Not for Zhuangbility....keke)
-###I am looking forward to the this course and I hope both of us will enjoy.
+###I am looking forward to this course and I hope both of us will enjoy.
 ####